rtrussell/BBCSDL/README.md

 Note that you may use minicom as well, however, minicom will not display color correctly or resize the terminal window for the different MODE settings in BBC Basic.

+#### File system

+Files are loaded from and saved to the Pico Flash memory.
+The standard BBC Basic commands may be used to navigate the folder structure.

+If SD card support has been included (which requires a custom build using cmake) then the contents of the SD card appear under the /sdcard folder.
+A SD or SDHC card may be used and it should be FAT formatted.

+#### Thumb Assembler

+There is a built-in assembler for the ARM v6M instruction set as supported by the Pico.
+By default the assembler uses "Unified" syntax.
+However including the following pseudo-op

+   syntax d

+enables the following extensions to the allowed syntax:

+* If an opcode takes three arguments and the first and second are the same, then the first may be omitted.
+* If the 's' suffix (indicating affects status flags) is omitted from the opcode, but the parameters are only valid for a status affecting instruction, then that is assumed.

+The extensions may be disabled again by specifying:

+    syntax u

+#### Serial Input and Output

+The two Pico inbuilt serial devices appear in the filesystem as /dev/uart0 and /dev/uart1.
+A serial port may be opened using a command of the form:

+   port% = OPENUP("/dev/uart0.baud=9600 parity=N data=8 stop=1 tx=0 rx=1 cts=2 rts=3")

+Any of the pin numbers (tx, rx, cts, rts) may be omitted in which case that pin will not be connected.
+This enables transmit only, or receive only connections, and connections without flow control.

+If not specified, the following defaults are assumed: parity=N data=8 stop=1.

+The baud rate must be specified.

+If keyword=value format is used then the parameters may be given in any order.
+Alternately the keyword and equals sign may be omitted in which case the parameters must be in the order shown above.

+Note: Contrary to the BBC Basic documentation commas must not be used between the parameters.

+If the BBC Basic user interface is connected via USB, then either serial interface may be used.
+If the user interface is connected via a serial connection, then do not open that interface (/dev/uart0 for a bare Pico, /dev/uart1 for a Pico on VGA Demo board).

 ## Build Instructions - GUI Version